polyapi/polyapi-java/README.md

 - **port:** The port that the Poly API instance is listening to.
 Default value is 443.
 - **apiKey (required):** The API key required to authenticate to Poly.
 - **functions:** Comma separated value containing the names of the functions to deploy.
 The functions must be annotated with the `@PolyFunction` annotation as it is described.
 This parameter triggers a filter by function name and/or context + function name in the `[context].[functionName]` format.
 Each comma separated value will be taken independently and deployed.
+- **dry-run:** Flag that when added makes the MOJO prepare everything for a deployment but not do it.
+This is for debugging purposes.

 <a name="project-usage"></a>
 ## Usage